abskmj/notes/content/posts/topics/mongoose/mongoose-lean-hydrate.md

 tags: ["Topic","Mongoose","Model","Query", "Lean", "Hydrate"]
 ---

-# Lean and Hydrate in Mongoose

 # Lean option on Query
-Typically, when returning data from the database as an API response,  the virtuals/methods available on a mongoose document are unnecessary.
+While returning data from the database as an API response,  the virtuals/methods available on a mongoose document are unnecessary.
 [Lean option](https://mongoosejs.com/docs/api.html#query_Query-lean) can be set on such queries to return just the data directly from the database.
-This also improves the overall performance of the API.
+It also improves the overall performance of the API.

 > Documents returned from queries with the lean option enabled are plain javascript objects, not MongooseDocuments.
-They have no save method, getters/setters or other Mongoose magic applied.
+They have no save method, getters/setters, or other Mongoose magic applied.

 ```javascript
 app.use(async (req, res) => {